Skip to main content

 Drawing is a foundation for other two and three-dimensional works of art, even being incorporated with digital media that expands the idea of its formal expression.
 The art of Matthew Ritchie starts with small abstract drawings.
 He digitally scans and projects them to large scales, taking up entire walls.
 Ritchie also uses the scans to produce large, thin three-dimensional templates to create sculptures out of the original drawings.

-This page titled 5.3: Reading- Drawing is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Lumen Learning via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.3: Reading- Drawing is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Lumen Learning via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?